 my child has been vaccinated for COVID-19. do they still need to be tested before surgery?

-Yes, patients who have been vaccinated for COVID-19 do still need to be tested before surgery.
+Patients who are vaccinated against COVID-19 do still need to be tested if:

 what if my child has a chronic illness, like asthma, diabetes, or cystic fibrosis?

 We want to ensure that our families with children who have chronic conditions feel supported during this time.
 That includes how you can visit with your care team, how to care for your child at home, and providing you resources with more information related to your child’s condition.
 Our experts have pulled together information as a starting point, but always let us know if you have any questions or concerns.